-Resources for Students and Teachers, is a listing of references and resources for Students & Teachers and anyone else interested in better understanding Geology in Michigan.
+The catalog is a listing of references and resources for Students & Teachers and anyone else interested in better understanding Geology in Michigan.
 This is a subset of the encyclopedic Digital Geology Library Catalog referenced above.
 Learn about maps, minerals and mastodons just to name a few.
 Most of the files are in Adobe PDF format.
-If you download this file you can access the linked files without having to come back to the web site.
+If you download the file, you can access the linked files without having to come back to the web site.
 Where possible, bookmarks are used to aid in navigating the digital files.
 Word searching is possible in the catalog and most of the linked digital files.

 A subset of files about mining in Michigan is available at Mining in Michigan, this web catalog is a subset of the main catalog listed above.
 References and links have been selected for their association with mining.
 The main catalog might have items of interest that are not included here.